SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 Biweekly Parent Progress Reports

-We know that parents are key partners in a student’s journey.
-That’s why we send biweekly email updates that highlight your child’s progress, strengths, and areas for growth, so you always know how things are going without having to ask.
+We know that parents are key partners in a student's journey.
+That's why we send biweekly email updates that highlight your child's progress, strengths, and areas for growth - so you always know how things are going without having to ask.

-Expert Tips to Improve Your SAT Score in 2025.
+Expert Tips to Improve Your SAT Score in 2026

-If you are just getting started, simple habits can significantly impact your SAT score.
+If you're just getting started, simple habits can significantly impact your SAT score.
+Focus on building consistency and core skills.

 Read one nonfiction article a day to sharpen your comprehension.